shaowujie/algorithm/README.md

 Algorithm entry classic

-use python opencv to finish this algorithm \n
+use python opencv to finish this algorithm

 Find lines in a image